njtsb1/Abstracting_a_Bootcamp_Using_Object_Oriented_Java/README.md

 Daily Learning

+Project developed at Digital Innovation One's GFT Start #3 Java with the instruction of specialist [Camila Cavalcante](https://github.com/cami-la "Camila Cavalcante").
+Learning to abstract a Bootcamp Using Object Oriented Programming (OOP) in Java.

 # Challenge: Learn Object Oriented Programming in Practice

 The main objective is to put into practice one of the main tools of OO: ABSTRACTION, ENCAPSULATION, INHERITANCE AND POLYMORPHISM, through a Java project.